NashTech-Labs/volume_conversion_of_awsebs/README.md

 3. Click Create function on the right side of the screen.

 4. Then upload the code stack

+5. Note-- Do the changes on your requirements